steve-1507/better-transport/README.md

 Yellow transport belt: 75 Items/s

-Orange transport belt : adds 3rd row 100 items/s
+Orange transport belt: items can be placed in the middle of the belt, and a throughput of 100 Items/s